 The student-lead Environmental Stewards are the heart and soul of our sustainable initiatives.
 They work to raise environmental awareness and promote sustainable habits within the student body.
 For example, the Stewards conduct monthly environmental audits of dorms and corridors, in which they give each hall a score based on various environmental tests of each individual room, plus common rooms: how many appliances are turned on or plugged in; whether or not trash is sorted; if lights have been left on, etc. (The hall with the best audit score wins a Ben & Jerry's ice cream feast.)

-Environmental Stewards lead environmentally educational workshops for students; host earth-friendly activities on campus, such as tree planting, local litter clearing, or the annual SAS Fall Fest; organize marches, letter-writing campaigns, and petition signature drives to support sustainable causes and legislation; and brainstorm, recommend, and even lead new sustainable initiatives for the School.
-For example, in 2017, the Environmental Stewards applied for grants and fundraised to install three water bottle filling stations on campus to reduce bottled water use.
-Stewards also recently planned and planted a pollinator garden on campus to help protect endangered butterflies and bees.
+Environmental Stewards lead environmentally educational workshops for students; host earth-friendly activities on campus, such as tree planting, local litter clearing, and the annual SAS Fall Fest; organize marches, letter-writing campaigns, and petition signature drives to support sustainable causes and legislation; and brainstorm, recommend, and even lead new sustainable initiatives for the school.

 The work of the Environmental Stewards is about creating an ethic of environmentalism, and ultimately an ethic of kindness and compassion, into St. Andrew’s students.
 Being involved in the Stewards has made me a more conscious human being.
 It’s taught me to be hyperaware of my actions, and what impact they have on the world around me.